Sensex 26567.99 -62.52 -0.23%

 The company has to meet the stiff competition, exchange rate fluctuation, uncertaincustomer schedules, aggressive pricing strategy of competitors and changing technology.

 It is the company's belief that Human Resources is the driving force towards progressand success of a Company.
 The company seeks to motivate and retain its professionals byoffering reasonable compensation and opportunity to grow in the organization.
-The totalpermanent employee's strength was Twenty (no. 20) as on 31st March, 2013.
+The totalpermanent employee's strength was Nineteen (no. 19) as on 31st March, 2014.
 The Industrialrelations remained cordial during the year.

-Shri Pankaj Jain and Shri S. B. L. Jain, Directors of the Company retire by rotation atthe ensuing Annual General Meeting and being eligible, offer themselves for reappointment.
+Shri Dinesh Jain and Shri Vikram Prakash, Directors of the Company retire by rotationat the ensuing Annual General Meeting and being eligible, offer themselves forreappointment.

 M/s.
 R. Verma & Associates, Chartered Accountants, Statutory Auditors of theCompany retire at the conclusion of the ensuing Annual General Meeting, and beingeligible, offer themselves for re-appointment of the company as a statutory auditor.